petemmccarthy/CV/README.md

 # Peter McCarthy
 ---

-I'm a Junior Developer based in London.
 After graduating in Economics I spent 10 years in Banking before joining [Makers Academy], a highly selective, 12 week Software and Web development course.

-I made this decision as Software and Web development couples together areas I'm passionate about – technology, solving problems and being creative.
+I made this decision as Software and Web development combines areas I'm passionate about – technology, solving problems and being creative.

-As well as Object Oriented Programming, Software design and Full-Stack Web development, the course focussed on developing best practices such as Behaviour/Test Driven Development, Pair Programming and Agile principles.
+As well as Object Oriented Programming, Software design and Full-stack Web development, the course focussed on developing best practices such as Behaviour/Test Driven Development, Pair Programming and Agile methodologies.

-I also learnt how Software and Web applications should be designed and built in collaboration with the client or with the end user in mind and with bug free, easily maintainable code.
+I also learnt how Software and Web applications should be designed in collaboration with your client and from the end users perspective, with easily maintainable code.

 Some recent code samples are below:-

 ---
-[Bunch] | [Sudoku solver] | [Thermostat]
+[Bunch] | [Thermostat] | [Sudoku solver]
 :-- |:--|:--
-Makers Academy final project: Rails based event-planning application for bringing groups of friends together in a central location. | Test-driven Ruby application that can solve a Sudoku puzzle (W.I.P). | Test-driven Javascript application simulating a basic thermostat functions.
+Makers Academy final project: Ruby on Rails based web application for helping friends decide where to meet and suggest places to eat, drink or what to do. | Test-driven Javascript application simulating a basic thermostat functions. | Test-driven Ruby application that can solve a Sudoku puzzle (W.I.P).

-Check out more of my code on [Github].
+Check out more of my code on my [Github Repositories].

 ## Software and Web development

 #### [Makers Academy], London
-**Software development bootcamp: June&mdash;September 2014**
+**Software and Web development: June&mdash;September 2014**

-  - Highly selective 12-week coding and software development course
+  - Highly selective 12-week Software and Web development course
-  - Full-stack web development
+  - Object-Oriented Sofware design
-  - Focused on agile methodologies, test-driven development and clean code
+  - Full-stack Web development
-  - Lots of pair programming and regular team projects
+  - Focus on Agile Methodologies, Test Driven development and clean code
   - Two-week final team project to bring it all together

-#### Skills
+#### Skills learnt

 - Agile principles and practices
 - Object-oriented design